EpicEricEE/typst-plugins/based/README.md

 # based
 A package for encoding and decoding in base64, base32, and base16.

+> [!WARNING]
+> This repository has been archived.
+The package has been moved to the [EpicEricEE/typst-based](https://github.com/EpicEricEE/typst-based) repository.

 ## Usage
 The package comes with three submodules: `base64`, `base32`, and `base16`.
 All of them have an `encode` and `decode` function.
 The package also provides the function aliases
 - `encode64` / `decode64`,